Joefamouze/smart_comp/README.md

 # smart_comp
-Implementing mobilenet model on the browser
+Implementing mobilenet model on the browser using tensorflowjs